-1 to minimize the disruptions inherent in changes from old laws to new laws.
-It preserves laws 2 that the act supersedes and that otherwise would apply to transactions and events that occurred 3 before the act's effective date.
-4 SECTION 16.
+1 created before the effective date of this [act], and would be subject to this [act] if they had been 2 entered into or created on or after the effective date of this [act], and the rights, duties, and 3 interests flowing from these transactions, certificates of title, records, and information, remain 4 valid after the effective date of this [act].
+5 Comment 6 This section is taken from Uniform Law Commission Drafting Rule 603.
+It is designed 7 to minimize the disruptions inherent in changes from old laws to new laws.
+It preserves laws 8 that the act supersedes and that otherwise would apply to transactions and events that occurred 9 before the act's effective date.
+10 SECTION 16.
 REPEALS.
-The following are repealed: 5 Legislative Note: This section is for states that wish to replace their existing statutes 6 concerning: (1) classification of manufactured homes as real property or as personal property, 7 (2) titling of manufactured homes, (3) creation and perfection of security interests in 8 manufactured homes and creditor remedies, and (4) manufactured home taxation.
-After 9 enactment of this act, some manufactured homes in the state will remain personal property, such 0 as homes that consumers purchased before the act's effective date.
-Therefore, rather than 1 repealing statutes in their entirety, modifying them to reflect the new law and its effective date 2 normally would be a better practice.
-3 • 4 SECTION 17.
+The following are repealed: 11 Legislative Note: This section is for states that wish to replace their existing statutes 12 concerning: (1) classification of manufactured homes as real property or as personal property, 13 (2) titling of manufactured homes, (3) creation and perfection of security interests in 14 manufactured homes and creditor remedies, and (4) manufactured home taxation.
+After 15 enactment of this act, some manufactured homes in the state will remain personal property, such as homes that consumers purchased before the act's effective date.
+Therefore, rather than 16 repealing statutes in their entirety, modifying them to reflect the new law and its effective date 17 18 normally would be a better practice.
+19

+SECTION 17.
 EFFECTIVE DATE.
-This [act] takes effect on
+This [act] takes effect on ....